DripDropz/onchain-voting/README.md

 ### Get up and running
 1) Clone this repository: `git clone https://github.com/DripDropz/onchain-voting.git`
 2) cd into the project directory: `cd onchain-voting`
 3) Run `make init` to install all frontend and backend dependencies and start the docker services.
+4) Run `make watch` to start the vite dev server and watch for changes.
-4) Navigate to `http://localhost:8080` in your browser.
+5) Navigate to `http://localhost:8080` in your browser.

 # Makefile Commands